npelonis/da-projects-showcase/README.md

 ## About Me

-I’m a data analyst with a strong background in Python, SQL, and business intelligence tools.
+I am a data scientist with a strong background in Python, SQL, and machine learning tools.
 I’m passionate about transforming data into stories and visuals that drive business decisions.
 My projects focus on real-world and synthetic datasets and aim to deliver clear, meaningful analysis that stakeholders can easily understand.

-I am currently looking for entry-level Data Analyst positions where I can contribute my skills in data analysis, visualization, and SQL to solve problems and add value to a growing organization.
+I am currently looking for entry-level Data Science and Data Analyst positions where I can contribute my skills in quantitative research, model-building, and deep analysis to solve problems and add value to a growing organization.

 ## Contact